smart-data-lake/smart-data-lake/docs/getting-started/part-2/environments.md

 As part of this tutorial, let's make the following configurations customizable per environment:
 - database: The database name to be used in DeltaLakeTableDataObjects
+- basePath: The root path where data files are stored
+- basePathWithId: Helper variable to be used as path with DataObjectId appended
+- tablePathWithId: Helper variable to be used as path with DataObjectId appended for table DataObjects.
+  Separating this into a another variable allows us to switch to managed tables for corresponding environments by setting it to `null`.

-- basePath: The root path where data files are stored For this create an environment file `envConfig/dev.conf` with the following content, if it doesn't yet exist:
+For this create an environment file `envConfig/dev.conf` with the following content, if it doesn't yet exist:
 ```
 env {
   database = default
   basePath = "./"
+  basePathWithId = ${env.basePath}"~{id}"
+  tablePathWithId = ${env.basePathWithId}
 }
 ```